svilkata/github-rest-api/README.md

 * github-rest-api-demos  on Quarkus

-#### I can try to read in a similar way a private repository of an organization - TODO
+#### I can try to read in a similar way a private repository of an organization when authenticated user - TODO